 - 2 large eggs, beaten

 - 9 boneless chicken thighs (skinless or skin-on, your preference), if large pieces, then cut in half

 - 4 Tbsp olive oil

 - 3/4 cup grated mozzarella cheese

-1 Heat 4 tablespoons olive oil in heavy large saucepan over medium heat.
+1 Make the sauce.
+Heat 2 tablespoons olive oil in heavy large saucepan over medium heat.
 Add the shallots and sauté until tender, about 4 minutes.
 Add the garlic and cook a minute more.
 Add the tomatoes, oregano, and crushed red pepper flakes.
 Simmer until sauce thickens, about 10 minutes.
 Stir in the basil and season to taste with salt and pepper.
 Set aside.